nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

 To perform PCA with low-coverage NGS data, we have to infer the genetic covariance matrix, which can be estimated in different ways.
 Here we will estimate the covariance matrix using single-read sampling in [ANGSD](http://www.popgen.dk/angsd/index.php/PCA_MDS) but will also discuss the algorithm implemented in [PCAngsd](http://www.popgen.dk/software/index.php/PCAngsd)

-In general it is good practice to perform LD pruning or at least thinning to reduce the impact of large LD clusters (e.g. inversions) on the inferred population structure.
+In general it is good practice to perform LD pruning or at least thinning to reduce the impact of non-independent SNP clusters, e.g. large LD clusters in inversions, on the inferred population structure.
 In this practical, we will perform the population structure analysis using an LD-pruned SNP dataset that you prepared earlier today and also the full SNP dataset.
 The full SNP dataset will help us to understand how the inversion karyotype is distributed in our dataset and will highlight the impact of large LD clusters on the inferred structure.

 For the PCA method you should use only inferred variant sites (SNPs).
 SNPs can be inferred based on genotype likelihoods (see SNP_calling day 2) at the same time as inferring the covariance matrix (`-doIBS 1 -doCounts 1 -doCov 1 -makeMatrix 1`) by providing the `-SNP_pval` option.
 SNPs should be restricted to more common variants with minor allele frequencies of at least 5% using the `-minMAF 0.05` option.
 However, this way, you will focus on all SNPs and not only an LD-pruned subset.